12 best income generating assets for passive income UK – Updated September 2022

 How to get involved: Feel free to read our Peer-to-peer lending guide.

 This is a way of investing in property but without the hassle of owning a physical unit or dealing with tenants.

 In a way, a REIT is similar to an ETF because it can be traded on a stock exchange.

-The REIT is a company which you invest in, and it then invests, owns and manages property assets.
+The REIT is a company that you invest in, and it then invests, owns, and manages property assets.

 In the same that you become a business owner via investing in Index Funds and ETFs, you’re also a landlord automatically by investing in REITs.

 Some of the UK's largest property companies are REITs, for example, ‘British Land’ and ‘Land Securities’.